 Eyes That Kiss in the Corners

 Eyes That Kiss in the Corners is the most healing way I’ve ever heard our eyes described.
 When I first read the story with my children, I cried tears of relief.
-Please read my full review and trigger warning for Eyes That Kiss in The Corners in this post.
+Please read my full review and trigger warning for Eyes That Kiss in The Corners here.

 - Author: Joanna Ho